mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 14 July 2025

-- The average temperature today is 18.25˚C,
+- The average temperature today is 17.69˚C,
-- With highs of 19.28˚C and lows of 18.25˚C,
+- With highs of 17.69˚C and lows of 17.69˚C,
-- It may feel like 17.8˚C with broken clouds
+- It may feel like 17.39˚C with scattered clouds
-- The wind speed is 2.56m/s and visibility is 10000m
+- The wind speed is 2.75m/s and visibility is 10000m
-- The pressure is 1009hPa and humidity is 64%
+- The pressure is 1010hPa and humidity is 72%
 - The sun will rise at 04:05 and set at 20:22

 <!-- weather_marker ends -->